 What would Ruskin think today if he saw the view of the highway bridge with cars zipping across and all the modern buildings of Piazzale Roma that surround this little church now?
 We can no longer see the Alps, instead we see the People Mover!

 The real name of this church is Sant'Andrea Apostolo but like many other churches in Venice, it acquired a nickname.
 “Zirada” means “bend” and refers to the curve of the canal in front of the church.
-This curve is one of the important milestones of the historic Regatta; boats turn around here at a pole (paleto) in the canal.
+This curve was at one time one of the important milestones of the historic Regatta; boats turned around here at a pole (paleto) in the canal.

 The lunette above the entrance has two reliefs; the lower one shows The Calling of Apostles Peter and Andrew (14th century) and above is an image of Christ (late Gothic, 15th century).